hardliner66/fail_on_ci/README.md

 # fail_on_ci

-Have you ever had the problem that you put in test code, than forget about it and push it to prod?
+Have you ever written temporary test code, forgot about it and push it to prod?

 This crate provides you with a macro which fails to compile on known CI servers.
 Just wrap your test code in it and it will only compile it locally.